rks101/eglinux/README.md

 The first column shows file permission mode, and columns 3 and 4 show owner and group names, respectively.

 File permission mode can be viewed as:
-=> first char is file type, - for regular file, d for directory, l for symbolic link
+=> first char is file type, - for a regular file, d for a directory, l for a symbolic link, c for a character device (/dev/null), b for a block device (/dev/loop1)
-=> next view 3 characters in pair - first three chars for user or owner who owns a file, next for group and last three for other than group users.
+=> Next, view 3 characters in pairs - the first three chars for the user or owner who owns a file, the next 3 chars for the group, and the last three for other than group users.
-=> these three chars pairs contain access permissions in order: r = read, w = write or x = execute
+=> These three chars pairs contain access permissions in order: r = read, w = write or x = execute
-=> there is a numeric weight associated with r, w, and x. r => 4, w => 2, and x = 1 and we can sum if any of r/w/x is present (see examples below)
+=> There is a numeric weight associated with r, w, and x. r => 4, w => 2, and x = 1 and we can sum if any of r/w/x is present (see examples below)
-=> if a user is missing a certain access permission that respective character is displayed as - or numerically adds up to 0
+=> If a user is missing a certain access permission, that respective character is displayed as - or numerically adds up to 0

-Using r - regular file can be opened in read-only mode, directory cantent can be listed (cd to directory is not allowed by r)
+Using r - regular file can be opened in read-only mode, and directory content can be listed (cd to the directory is not allowed by r)
 Using w - regular file can be edited, deleted, renamed, modified and saved, directory can be created inside a directory, deleted, renamed, access can be modifed as well.
-Using x - regular file can be executed if it is a script, directory can be accessed, cd to directory is allowed by x
+Using x - regular file can be executed if it is a script, the directory can be accessed, cd to the directory is allowed by x

 Some examples of file permissions are listed below.

 ```
 -rwx------ : regular file, (700), only owner can read, write, execute this file.
--rw-r--r-- : regualr file, (544), anyone can read, only owner can modify or delete.
+-rw-r--r-- : regular file, (544), anyone can read, only owner can modify or delete.
 drwxr-xr-x : directory, (755), owner can read, write and access directory, group and other users can read contents and access it, cd is allowed
 -rwxr-xr-x : regular file, (755), only owner can modify or delete, however, anyone can read or execute it
 ```

 Using chmod you can modify file permissions.
-You can grant (+) ore revoke (-) for one or more users.
+You can grant (+) or revoke (-) for one or more users.
 Grant r or w or x permission using +r or +w or +x
 Revoke r or w or x permission using -r or -w or -x
 Before + or -, specify groups without space.

 chmod +x : grant execute permission to all
 chmod g+w : grant write permission to same group users
-chmod go+r : grant read permission to group and other users
+chmod go+r : grant read permission to group and other users, NOTE: Do not use numeric perms as we do not know other perms
-chmod 777 : grant rwx to owner, group and non-group users, be very careful why such permission mode is being set
+chmod 777 : grant rwx to owner, group, and non-group users, NOTE: Be very careful why such permission mode is being set
 chmod 744 : grant rwx to user and read to group and others

 Recall /bin/sh is a shell.